SurniaUlula/wpsso-plm/readme.txt

 	* Food Menu URL
 	* Order Action URL(s)

+The Place and Local SEO Markup Standard add-on is designed to satisfy the requirements of most standard WordPress sites.
+If your site includes posts / pages about specific places, then you may want to get the [WPSSO PLM Premium add-on](https://wpsso.com/extend/plugins/wpsso-plm/) to select specific places for your post / page content.

 **[Premium]** Includes a Schema Place tab in the Document SSO metabox to select an existing place or enter custom place information for post / page content about specific places and locations.

 <h3>WPSSO Core Plugin Required</h3>